Marijuana Addiction: Signs, Causes, Risks Factors, Effects And Treatment

 The surge in dopamine is what contributes to the euphoria or the ‘high’ associated with marijuana use.
 Over time, the brain begins to expect these dopamine spikes as normal, leading to a desire to continue using marijuana to replicate the experience.

 As marijuana is used more frequently, the brain adapts to its presence.
 This adaptation manifests as tolerance, where more of the substance is required to achieve the same effect once obtained with smaller amounts.
-This need for increasing quantities can escalate use, nudging the user towards addictive patterns.
+This need for increasing quantities escalates use, nudging the user toward addictive patterns.
+Psychological dependence plays a significant role in marijuana addiction.
+Many individuals turn to marijuana as a coping mechanism for stress, anxiety, or depression.

-When use is reduced or stopped, withdrawal symptoms can occur, which include irritability, sleep disturbances, appetite changes, restlessness, and physical discomfort.
-These symptoms can make quitting challenging, as the immediate relief offered by returning to use can seem more appealing than enduring discomfort.
+This reliance on marijuana for emotional regulation complicates cessation, as users feel unable to manage these issues without the drug.
+When use reduces or stops, withdrawal symptoms occur, including irritability, sleep disturbances, appetite changes, restlessness, and physical discomfort.
+These withdrawal symptoms make quitting challenging, as the immediate relief from returning to use appears more appealing than enduring discomfort.

 Finally, genetic predisposition also plays a role in the development of Marijuana addiction.
 Just as with other types of substance use disorders, genetics has been proven to influence an individual’s susceptibility to addiction, making some more prone to developing a dependence on marijuana.